duyphamluanh/angular/Note/3-Directives.md

 2. __Attribute Directives__: An Attribute Directive is used to change the behavior or appearance of an element, component, or another directive.
 Attribute Directives are applied to elements as an attribute, such as [ngClass] or [ngStyle].

 3. __Structural Directives__: A Structural Directive is used to change the structure of the HTML layout by adding or removing elements from the DOM.
-Structural Directives are applied to elements as an attribute with a leading asterisk, such as *ngIf or *ngFor.
+Structural Directives are applied to elements as an attribute with a leading asterisk (__*__), such as *ngIf or *ngFor.

 Built-in Directives
 - *ngIf